earthly/website/blog/_posts/2021-09-22-awk-examples.md

 Ave: 4.60        Count: 93
 ```

 Lord of the Rings has a different pattern.
 The books are all in a pretty tight range.
-The number of reviews is also much smaller so it's hard to say for sure that "The Return Of the King" is the best book but it certainly looks that way.
+The number of reviews is also much smaller, so it's hard to say for sure that "The Return Of the King" is the best book but it certainly looks that way.

 <div class="notice--big--primary">

 **What I've learned: Awk Associative Arrays**

-Awk has associative arrays built it.
-You can use them in much the same way you would use Python dictionaries.
+Awk has associative arrays built it, and you can use them in much the same way you would use Python dictionaries.

 ``` awk
 arr["key1"] = "one"